dannyobrien761/body-health-app/README.md

 herbs for ailments feature allows you to select a body part say the 'eye' and returns herb cards which gives information on specific herbs that have a variety of different medicinal qualities for the eye or whicherver body part is selected within the frame.

 ### Features Left to Implement
+Once this would be implemented into an e-commerce site I would put in an add to basket button simply on the herb-card itself to allow for a seamless experience.

 ## Testing